Overview

 How should I prepare Sesame Oil for Kapha dosha?

-Pair sesame oil with ginger, garlic, and mustard seeds for a potent kapha-reducing tadka (oil tempering) over lentils or steamed greens.
-Use as a cooking base for bitter vegetables like kale, dandelion greens, or mustard greens, where the oil's warmth enhances bitter absorption.
-Combine with cumin a
+Classical preparations pair sesame oil with ginger, garlic, and mustard seeds for a potent kapha-reducing tadka (oil tempering) over lentils or steamed greens.
+Kapha-balancing preparations use as a cooking base for bitter vegetables like kale, dandelion greens, or mustard greens, where the oil's war

 When is the best time to eat Sesame Oil for Kapha?

-Use 1 teaspoon per meal for cooking, not exceeding 1 tablespoon daily total from all sources.
+Kapha-balancing preparations use 1 teaspoon per meal for cooking, not exceeding 1 tablespoon daily total from all sources.
 Best used at lunch when digestive fire peaks and the body can process fats most efficiently.
-For external use, warm sesame oil abhyanga (self-massage) on joints and feet before morning shower is one of the
+For external use, warm sesame oil abhyanga (self-massage) on joints and feet before

 Can I eat Sesame Oil every day if I have Kapha dosha?